How do we create security for ourselves?

 I have a savings account.
 I have investments to pay for Jackson and Carter to go to college.
 I have a pension.
 Dana has a pension.
 We have retirement savings on top of that.
-We are set to pay off our house in time for Dana to retire, giving me the option to retire at the same time should I want to or should my health demand it.
 We have plans to protect our future.

 I also have life insurance, just in case something were to happen to any of the four of us.
 We have disability policies on the both of us.
 The UMC provides great protection for pastors from a variety of troublesome things that happen in life.
-And we have homeowner’s insurance and a home warranty for the first two years of ownership of our new house in Macon.
+And I own renter’s insurance to cover personal belongings in the parsonage.

 In sum, I’m protecting myself, and my family, against financial downturns, against entering retirement without enough money, against death and disaster, and against health maladies.
 I’m creating security for myself, my family, and our future.